trinodb/trino.io/foundation.md

 Software Foundation is responsible for reviewing, approving, and tracking all signed CLAs.
 This ensures that all code contributed to Trino is fully under the Apache License.

+The CLA is identical to the CLA of the Apache Software Foundation.
+All copyright for contributions remains with the individual authors.

 ### Ownership and trademarks <a name="tm"></a>